-English teaching maintains a focus on learning and applying age-appropriate skills in reading, phonics, handwriting and SPaG as well as consolidating key objectives from previous years as necessary.
+English teaching maintains a focus on learning and applying age-appropriate skills in reading, phonics, handwriting and SPaG as well as consolidating key objectives from previous years at key points e.g. beginning of year, beginning of unit.
 We also ensure that there are high expectations for reading and writing across the wider curriculum.